shaposhnikoff/my_medium_articles_starred/a-beginners-guide-to-git-how-to-create-your-first-github-project-c3ff53f56861.md

 <iframe src="https://medium.com/media/707781ebbf73f78c167b41ac92d12269" frameborder=0></iframe>

 Thanks for reading!
-I regularly share articles on the Medium platform; you can [check out my profile](https://medium.com/@gaelthomas).
+I regularly share articles on [FreeCodeCamp](https://www.freecodecamp.org/news/author/gaelthomas/); you can [check out my Twitter profile](https://twitter.com/gaelthomas_) to follow my activities and get useful tips and news about development.

-I have tried to give you the basics to start with a simple and concrete example.
-I hope it will be useful and easy for you to understand!
+If you want to learn to code, receive resources sent directly to your mailbox which allow you to improve your programming skills.
+Get the latest articles, courses, tutorials, tips, books, motivation, and other exclusive content.
+So, [join the new community dedicated to code](https://mailchi.mp/26f79f1a37d6/herewecode) without further delay (spam-free guarantee)!

+-> [Subscribe to [Here We Code] newsletter](https://mailchi.mp/26f79f1a37d6/herewecode)

 Do not hesitate to give me some feedback to improve my future articles in the comments below.